arnoldna/terraform-azurerm-caf/examples/shared_image_gallery/README.md

       offer     = "<string>"
       sku       = "<string>" # must be in specific format. refer Product Docs }
-      # repeat the block to create multiple galleries
+      # repeat the block to create multiple Image Definitions
   }

 }